Sam Claflin

-Samuel George Claflin (/'klæflɪn/; born 27 June 1986) is a British actor.
+Samuel George Claflin (/'klæflɪn/; born 27 June 1986) is an English actor.
 After graduating from the London Academy of Music and Dramatic Art in 2009, he began his acting career on television and had his first film role as Philip Swift in Pirates of the Caribbean: On Stranger Tides (2011).

 Claflin gained wider recognition for playing Finnick Odair in The Hunger Games film series (2013–2015) and for his starring roles in the romantic films Love, Rosie (2014) and Me Before You (2016).
 He has since starred in the films Adrift (2018) and The Nightingale (2018), and portrayed Oswald Mosley in the television series Peaky Blinders (2019–2022), Mycroft Holmes in the mystery film Enola Holmes (2020), and singer Billy Dunne in the musical drama series Daisy Jones & the Six (2023).
 The last of these earned him a nomination for a Golden Globe Award.

 Early life

-Claflin was born in Ipswich, Suffolk, to Mark, a finance officer, and Sue Claflin (née Clarke), a teaching assistant.
+Samuel George Claflin was born on 27 June 1986 in Ipswich, Suffolk, to Mark, a finance officer, and Sue Claflin (née Clarke), a teaching assistant.
 He has two older brothers, Benjamin and Daniel, and a younger brother, Joseph (born 1989), who is also an actor.
 He grew up in Norwich, Norfolk.

 As a child, he had an interest in football.
 He played throughout his childhood until he broke his ankle, an injury that he felt would prevent him from playing professionally.
 After some persuasion from his parents and a teacher upon whom he had made an impression during his high school play at Costessey High School, he pursued acting.

 A member of the Norwich City School of Excellence, in 2003, he took up Performing Arts at Norwich City College.
 Claflin subsequently graduated from the London Academy of Music and Dramatic Art in 2009.